Ispira/pixel-bot/README.md

 # **Ispyra**
 #### A discord bot utilizing [discord.py](https://github.com/Rapptz/discord.py)
 ---
+# THIS IS THE DEV VERSION
+# IT WON'T WORK HALF THE TIME
+# DON'T USE IT
+# PLEASE
+# STOP ASKING ME ABOUT IT
+# NO
+# GO AWAY

 ## **Setup**
 ***Warning:*** This bot is made mainly for my specific server(s).
 No attempt is, or will ever